- Undergraduate Program

 The first formal activity for first-year Physics graduate students, part one of our two-part departmental Orientation, is on Thursday, August 27th, and you should plan to be here by then if at all possible.
 If your housing plans are not solidified, you might consider arriving in mid-August so that you are settled for Orientation Week. [top]

 Lots of information on both on- and off-campus housing options is available through the MIT Graduate and Family Housing page.
 Housing is tight in the Cambridge and Boston areas, so the sooner you begin looking, the better your choices.
 If you are interested in finding a roommate who is a Physics graduate student, please e-mail the Academic Programs Office and we will advertise to all incoming students. [top]

 Detailed information regarding visa requirements is available on the International Students Office website.
 Occasionally, students are required to obtain a letter documenting their financial support from the Department; if you need such a letter, contact the Academic Programs Office. [top]

 All Fellowship, RA, and TA recipients will receive checks once a month throughout the term.
-Checks are distributed at the end of the month, so the first payment will be disbursed at the end of September.
-Students in need of payment in advance of that time should contact MIT's Student Financial Services. [top]
+Checks are distributed at the end of the month, so the first payment will be disbursed at the end of September. [top]

 MIT Information Systems issues personalized Athena User Account registration vouchers for each new student, with information and instructions that allow you to set up your account from any computer with internet access.
-The vouchers are sent to the Academic Programs Office which distributes them to incoming students early in the summer, allowing you to establish your new email address before your arrival for the fall term. [top]
+The vouchers are sent to the Academic Programs Office and are distributed to incoming students early in the summer, allowing you to establish your new email address before your arrival for the fall term. [top]

 Upon your arrival at MIT, you may visit the Card Office in the basement of the Stratton Student Center (W20-021) to have your picture taken and your card created.
 For more information, see http://web.mit.edu/mitcard/getcard.html. [top]